Can a Breathalyzer Test be Inaccurate?

 The answer is no, not always.
-This is why it is imperative that you have an experienced Woodbury drunk driving accident lawyer on your side when you are facing DWI charges.
+This is why it is imperative that you have an experienced Woodbury, MN DWI Lawyer on your side when you are facing DWI charges.

 Why are Breathalyzers Used?